 When I was a mother of small children I went to lots of ‘Mother and Toddler’ groups.
 I would not say ‘I learnt how to parent’ at these groups, but I certainly learnt a lot about parenting and small children.
 Now I run a small business, I have found myself attending business groups with similar reliance and enthusiasm.

 A home, to me, is a sanctuary, somewhere you should feel utterly content.
-They do say ‘an Englishman’s home is his castle’.
+Prompted to ponder this question by the highly regarded home insurance company NFU Mutual, they do say ‘an Englishman’s home is his castle’.
 I wonder whether this desire for a castle is peculiarly British?